What Can You Use as Lube? 3 Safe Options, Plus 8 Things You Should Never Use

 What you should and shouldn't use, unless you actually want an itchy, irritated vagina—or an STI.

 So you and your partner are in the mood for some bedroom action.
 You throw off your clothes and start steaming the windows with your foreplay moves, but even though you're feeling it, things are a little dry down below.
 No big deal—except that you're out of lube.
 In the moment, you grab another slippery product and assume it'll do the trick.

-To get the lowdown, we asked sexual health experts for the most popular substitute lubricants their patients admitted to using, plus why you should keep them far away from your lady parts.
+To get the lowdown, we asked sexual health experts for the most popular substitute lubricants their patients admitted to using, what's actually safe to use, plus why you should keep some of these far away from your lady parts.